This blog was updated July 27, 2021

-If you are struggling with addiction, your main goal is probably to stop using drugs and alcohol.
-But if you are also struggling with mental health disorders such as anxiety or depression, it is equally as important that you address your mental health as part of your treatment.
+For a person struggling with addiction, the main goal is likely to stop using drugs and alcohol.
+But for those also struggling with mental health disorders such as anxiety or depression, it is equally as important to address mental health as part of addiction treatment.

-Know that you are not alone in suffering from a co-occurring disorder.
-In fact, 37 percent of those battling alcoholism and 53 percent of those struggling with drug addiction also suffer from at least one serious mental health disorder.
-Depression and anxiety being the most common.
+Among those with substance use disorders (SUDs), co-occurring disorders are common.
+In fact, 37 percent of those battling alcohol use disorder and 53 percent of those struggling with a drug use disorder also suffer from at least one serious mental health disorder.

 How Mental Health Issues Can Lead to Addiction